 Stress balls are small balls or objects filled with a malleable gel or clay that are held in the palm of your hand.
-The act of repeatedly squeezing the ball releases tension and helps to relieve stress.
-The benefits of stress balls also include boosting blood circulation and helping with the treatment of carpal-tunnel syndrome -- and they're used as a tool for meditation.
-The balls can also be used as a physical therapy tool to help strengthen the muscles of the hand and wrist.
-Consult with a physician before treating stress or injuries on your own.
+The act of repeatedly squeezing the ball may help to release tension and relieve stress.

-Squeezing a stress ball can help to rehabilitate and strengthen your hand.
-Hold the ball in the palm of your hand and squeeze it as tight as possible; hold the grip for five seconds and release.
-Repeat 10 times.
+Squeezing a stress ball can help to rehabilitate your hand and improve grip strength, advises Performance Orthopedics.
+Hold the ball in the palm of your hand and squeeze it as tight as possible and release.
+Complete three sets of 10 repetitions.